Friends of the Tampa Bay Aquatic Preserves

 Numerous archaeological sites found along and within the aquatic preserves attest to early human habitation.
 Like many people today, early explorers found them attractive places to live.
 Shell mounds, which are heaps of the discarded remains from early meals, bear the evidence of early human communities and add to their cultural and historical value.

-Aquatic preserves' natural heritage is entrusted to us to explore, experience and protect for future generations.
+Th Aquatic Preserves' natural heritage is entrusted to us to explore, experience and protect for future generations.